Which city is cheaper, Charleston or Gainesville?

 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Gainesville or Charleston, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Gainesville or Charleston, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Home to the University of Florida as well as Santa Fe College, the town of Gainesville has all of the shopping, entertainment, and restaurants that you could want in a college town - plus easy access to a number of outdoor adventures from canoeing, diving, and kayaking to birding, fishing, hiking, and biking.
 Some of the top features include the Butterfly Rainforest, the Florida Museum of Natural History, the Kanapaha Botanical Gardens, and Devil's Millhopper Geological State Park.

 Charleston is a beautiful, southern city and seaport town in South Carolina.
 It has a wonderful, historic downtown area that the city government works hard to maintain.
 Located on a peninsula that is created by two rivers, the city is a stunning setting with much character.
 It is a popular place to visit for its culture, architecture and cuisine.
 In recent years Charleston has gained popularity and it continues to grow as both a regional and international travel destination.
 With its rising popularity comes increasing costs.
 Travel costs continue to go up as restaurants and hotels raise their prices, particularly during the peak travel season and holiday periods.